missionpinball/mpf-docs/displays/widget/color_dmd/index.rst

 Color DMD Widget
 ================

-The Color DMD widget is used to render an :doc:`display </displays/display/index>` on a :doc:`slide </displays/slides/index>` and to apply options that make it look like a DMD (dot filters, etc.).
+The Color DMD widget is used to render a :doc:`display </displays/display/index>` on a :doc:`slide </displays/slides/index>` and to apply options that make it look like a DMD (dot filters, etc.).

 This is how you get a "Color DMD" look on your LCD display.
 (The :doc:`/displays/adding_dot_look_to_lcd`